CosmoD3v/Survival-Game/README.md

 I have been developing this game on and off in my spare time from school since the beginning of 2022, practicing my coding skills in the process of figuring out how to implement ideas and systems that I think would be awesome.
 Although to most, this project is not something that would wow them, I have spent countless hours refining my skills as a programmer in the process of making this my dream game.
 By solving difficult technical and design problems on my own, I have accumulated new problem-solving skills and techniques for writing code that I did not learn in any class from college.

-**So, from the perspective of experienced and skills gained, this is my most successful project yet.**
+**So, from the perspective of experience and skills gained, this is my most successful project yet.**

 Although I am just in the beginning steps of creating a playable game, which requires much more work to go before it's where I would like it to be, it has served my self-learning greatly.
 For this reason, I decided it would be a great choice to show it off proudly.